-Your plan may include a copay accumulator program, which means that any copayment assistance you receive will not count toward your deductible.
+Your plan may include a copay accumulator program, which means that any copayment assistance you receive will not count toward your deductible or annual out-of-pocket limit.
 Depending on the type of plan you have and the medication you are taking, if you reach the limit on copayment assistance, you may still need to pay down your deductible before your plan will cover your prescription.